-Christopher Fennell : Courses and Seminars
+Christopher C. Fennell : Courses and Seminars

-Social Norms and Law
+Anthropology and Law

 Racism, Law, and Social Sciences

 (SRP, WP, BID, CORE, SEM)This seminar will provide an in-depth study of theories and methods for analysis of racialization in past and present societies.
 Analyses of the social construction of racial and ethnic identities have facilitated studies of the ways in which social differences are created, maintained, and masked.
 Subjects to be addressed in this seminar include the interrelation of racializing ideologies with other cultural and social dimensions, such as class, ethnicity, gender, political and legal structures, and economic influences.
 We will also consider the related histories of biological and genetic concepts of different races within the human species as part of the context of our study of racism operating within social processes.
 Requirements for this seminar course include preparation of a research paper and thoughtful class participation.
 Writing for this seminar may be used as partial fulfillment of the JD writing requirement (SRP or WP).